 Located on 92 acres of land in the most densely populated county in the state, the Florida Botanical Gardens is a place to enjoy nature and relax.
 Owned by Pinellas County, the gardens are a combined effort by county workers and volunteers.
 The Florida Botanical Gardens, sometimes referred to as the Largo Botanical Gardens, is in a central location so visitors to St. Petersburg or Tampa can get there quickly.

 There are three distinct garden areas at the Florida Botanical Gardens with individual gardens in each of the main ones.
 There’s also a Children’s Trail to explore.

 The wedding garden houses the Cottage Garden, the Jazz Garden, the Rose Garden and the Topiary Garden.
 The Cottage garden represents plants that imitate old school gardening.

-The Rose Garden is filled with roses that are able to grow in Florida’s climate.
-The Topiary Garden has plants growing in shapes.
+The Rose Garden features roses that can grow in Florida’s climate, while the Topiary Garden has plants trimmed into shapes.
 And the Jazz Garden has plants and sculptures of instruments.

 The Wedding Garden can be rented out for weddings and private events.

 The East Gardens of the Florida Botanical Gardens has seven areas to explore.
 The Wetlands Walkway & Wildlife Overlook is perfect for finding a variety of native birds and other wildlife.
 The Cactus & Succulent Garden displays many sizes of those plants.
 The Palm Gardens features palm trees arranged for a nice walk.

 The Tropical Walk follows a small creek.
 While the Bromeliad Garden has over 300 types of plants.
 The Azalea Garden has azaleas that can grow in Florida’s climate.
 And the Vinery blossoms through the year near a pond area.